 Why is it so hard to find a domain name that’s not already taken?

-Part of the answer is that business owners, hobbyists, and investors snapped up the obvious ones (food.com, pets.com) years ago.
+Part of the answer is that years ago business owners, hobbyists, and investors snapped up the obvious ones such as food .com or pets .com.

-Another issue is that there are more than 1.9 billion websites now, which means getting your first-choice domain name is far from guaranteed.
+Another issue is that there are more than 1.9 billion websites now, which means getting your first-choice domain name is not guaranteed.

-If yours is taken, you can still end up with a great domain name.
+If your top choice domain name is taken, you can still end up with a great domain name.
 Here are three solutions to consider based on your goals, your budget, and your willingness to be creative.

 1. Offer to Buy the Domain Name from its Current Owner